apache/beam/learning/katas/go/Core Transforms/Map/ParDo struct/task.md

     specific language governing permissions and limitations
     under the License.
 -->
-# Using a struct as a DoFn
+# ParDo - using a struct as a DoFn

 In previous katas, we provided our ParDo a `func` as a DoFn.
 In this example, we will explore the use of a `struct` to in our transform.